Swamp rock

 Swamp rock is a genre of rock music that originated in the mid-1960s as a fusion of rockabilly and soul music with swamp blues, country music and funk.
-The genre originated in Louisiana by artists such as Tony Joe White, but was subsequently popularized by California band Creedence Clearwater Revival.
+The genre originated in Louisiana by artists such as Tony Joe White, but was subsequently popularized by the California band Creedence Clearwater Revival.

 Characteristics

 Swamp rock fuses rockabilly and soul music with swamp blues, country music and funk.
 Swamp blues provided swamp rock with its defining guitar sound, which was low toned and often reverberated.
 The sound also frequently uses horns, due to its soul influence, although solos are more commonly performed on guitars.
 Also contributing influence to the sound of swamp rock was the hard, guitar-driven sound of British Invasion bands, as well as country blues, Cajun music and New Orleans rhythm and blues.
 The genre's lyrics are often "dark and menacing", drawing from young Americans' dissatisfaction with the political establishment, as well as environmentalist concerns.